Category:

 The Black Box Model Holding Back Adaptive User Interfaces

-Right now, tech giants like Uber, Google News, Facebook, Instagram, Netflix, and even Apple are facing issues with the consistency of their adaptive user interface because we’re all operating on the black-box model of machine learning.
+Tech giants such as Uber, Google News, Facebook, Instagram, Netflix, and Apple all face consistency issues with their adaptive user interfaces because the entire industry operates on the black-box model of machine learning.

-Ostensibly, if they’re looking for a change to their interface or digital environment, it’s because elements within the environment are irrelevant to them.
-On the surface, it may seem that this occurs because the hidden layers of DNNs or proprietary algorithms are “still learning” and are in the process of expanding those neural networks.
-Low precision, then, pars for the course, right?
+Ostensibly, when users look for changes to their interface or digital environment, it is because elements within the environment are irrelevant to them.
+On the surface, this seems to occur because the hidden layers of deep neural networks or proprietary algorithms are still learning and expanding those networks.
+Low precision, then, appears to be par for the course.
+It is not.

-Black box models of machine learning also present notable biases in terms of “personalized” offers or seemingly decentralized or “democratic” search results that run awry of AI engineers’ initial efforts or intentions:
+Black-box models of machine learning also present notable biases in so-called personalized offers or seemingly decentralized search results that run counter to engineers’ initial intentions:

 twitter-post